eclipse-kura/kura/docs/cloud-api/cloud-conn-dev-guide.md

----
-layout: page
-title:  "Cloud connection developer guide"
+# Cloud connection developer guide
-categories: [cloud-api]
----

 This guide will provide information on how a cloud connection developer can leverage the new Generic Cloud Services APIs.